 You should produce a forecast for non-household demand.
 This is the demand for water being used for non-domestic purposes (eg businesses and industrial processes) and for the population living in communal establishments (eg hospitals, prisons and educational establishments).
-Your decision on what to include in your forecasts of non-household use should be based on principal use in line with Ofwat's supplementary guidance on assessing whether non-household customers in England and Wales are eligible to switch their water and wastewater retailer.
+Your decision on Water resources planning guideline - July 2018 what to include in your forecasts of non-household use should be based on principal use in line with Ofwat's supplementary guidance on assessing whether non-household customers in England and Wales are eligible to switch their water and wastewater retailer.

-You should be clear about the types of property you have classed as household and nonhousehold in your demand forecasts.
+You should be clear about the types of property you have classed as household and non-household in your demand forecasts.
 You should explain if following Ofwat's guidance leads to a significant change in your projections of household or non-household water use, in relation to previous plans.